-There are three school councils which meet the Chief Master several times a year to discuss a wide variety of issues, the vast majority of which are raised by the boys themselves.
-Each tutor group sends along a delegate to either the Lower School Council (Shells and Remove - Years 7 and 8), the Middle School Council (Upper Middle, Fourth and Fifth- Years 9, 10 and 11) or the Upper School Council (Divisions and Sixth - years 12 and 13).
+There are three School Councils that meet the Senior Leadership Team several times a year to discuss a wide variety of issues, the vast majority of which are raised by the boys themselves.
+Each tutor group sends a delegate to either the Lower School Council (Year 7 and 8), Middle School Council (Year 9, 10 and 11) or Upper School Council (Year 12 and 13).

-The opportunity to represent the views of their peers direct to the Chief Master and other members of staff and the subsequent feed back to their forms is a valuable exercise in itself.
+The opportunity to represent the views of their peers direct to the Senior Leadership Team and the subsequent feedback to their forms is a valuable exercise in itself.
 It also gives the boys a much better understanding of the decision-making process in an organisation that depends so much on the goodwill of all the pupils, the teaching staff and the support staff.